 What To Do in Kata Beach?

-Kata Beach, on the west coast of Phuket island, is the most visited beach after Patong and just before Karon.
+Kata Beach is on the west coast of Phuket island and one of the most visited beach after Patong Beach.
 Kata enjoys a superb sandy bay with an incredibly blue sea and an iconic island standing in the middle of the sea, making excellent sunset photos.

-With less crowd than Patong, a good and growing choice of dining venues, shopping, nightlife and hotels, this beach is also known to be a great family destination.
+Kata is less crowd than Patong and still offers a good and growing choice of dining venues, shopping, nightlife and hotels.
+This beach is also known to be a great family destination.
 See also our photo gallery of Kata Beach

-Kata Beach consists of 3 areas: Kata center, Kata south, Kata back road
+Kata Beach consists of 3 areas: Kata Centre, Kata south, Kata back road

 Dining options are plenty, but if you want a special dinner, try Kampong Kata Hill on top of the hill right behind Starbucks (opposite Dino Park).
 There used to be an apparent gap between Kata Center and Kata South, but both have now merged.